Toebzy/Mini-Project-4/README.md

 ### - Which machine learning methods did you choose to apply in the application?
 For classification we chose to use a decision tree, and a Naice Bayes.
 We found one to have a higher accuracy, with a difference of 22%\
-For Clustering we used a K-Means model.
+For Clustering we used a K-Means model.\
-We chose to use the Decision Tree learning method for our machine learning due to this.
+We got the best results using the Decision Tree learning method.

 ### - How accurate is your solution of prediction?